YNemokun/tictactoeAI/README.md

   97,0,3
 ```

   We will continue to add results to the data files as we run data.py.
+Up till now, each file contains 10,000 runs and 1,000,000 games in total.

   Using those data and the table design above, we created four pie charts to show the percentage of each winner in different types of methods:

 <p align = "center">
   <img src = "images/pie.png" width = "75%" height = "75%"/>